Services

 6. 06

-How does data integration actually work?
+How does data integration work in practice?
 Understand whether the platform connects directly to your ERP and CRM systems or requires a separate mirrored data model that must be maintained.

 7. 07